oliverj96/katy-trail-app/README.md

 - iPhone running iOS 10 or later
 - Android 4.0 or later

+For emulators, it's recommended that your computer have at least 4GB or RAM, 15GB of storage, either an Intel quad core CPU or an AMD Ryzen CPU.

 ### Prerequisites

 An installation of the Flutter framework and Dart SDK is required.
 Instructions to installing Flutter can be found [here](https://flutter.dev/docs/get-started/install).